 Does the US Constitution guarantee all US citizens the right to vote?
 Explain why or why not.
-This 2022 piece from the New York Times is helpful to reference.

 1. Write down your response and post on Padlet or Jamboard.

 2. Discuss responses.